Vidium/vdata/docs/overview/timepoint.md

 The **value** can be :

-- an integer of floating point value
+- an integer or floating point value
 - a string or bytes representation of a timepoint
 - another TimePoint instance